steliossid/WebDevelopmentCourse/README.md

 # web-development-course
-Exercises for the Web Development Course (University of Macedonia)
+Assignments for the Web Development Course (University of Macedonia)